AWS Supply Chain data storage and services

 AWS Supply Chain Insights data usage

 AWS Supply Chain Insights analyzes your supply chain data in the data lake to provide actionable insights to improve resilience against demand fluctuations and supply chain disruptions.
-You are charged based on the number of product SKU location combinations used for the generated insights.
+You are charged based on the number of product SKU (or item) location combinations used for the generated insights.
 A product SKU location combination is defined as the combination of the number of product SKUs by the number of physical locations (such as stores, warehouses, and fulfillment centers).
 For example, one product SKU that is in three warehouse locations equals three product SKU location combinations.
 You are charged a tiered price ranging from $0.13 to $0.40 per SKU location combination.

 AWS Supply Chain Demand Planning data usage